-The Beginning is at the End is a mellowed treatment of themes dear to Houston's heart.
+The Beginning is at the End (2016) is a mellowed treatment of themes dear to Houston's heart.
 It swerves like an old Holden across the desert, careering from the angst of the travelling songwriter to the troubles of our dear heaving continent.
 Aboard nine tracks of folked-up psyche rock we’re given the digestible banquet of a travelling bard’s global misgivings.

-Alternative Holster leans on Husker Du-style punk rock to unleash some hefty doses of lyrical brimstone.
+Alternative Holster (2016) leans on Husker Du-style punk rock to unleash some hefty doses of lyrical brimstone.
 A sidelong wink to Irish punks Stiff Little Fingers gives weight to the themes of this short, sharp political onslaught.
-Shoot a Redneck, America and Troops are Moving North embody the fast grind of the punk ethos, rebelling against just about everything the post-Trump world holds dear.
+Shoot a Redneck, America, and Troops are Moving North embody the fast grind of the punk ethos, rebelling against just about everything the post-Trump world holds dear.

+It Is What It Is (2018) explains itself - a mix of musical styles, instruments, musicians, political concerns, social commentary, and languages.
 'House of Tunes is Dave, Nick, and Chris Houston, as well as Dominic Hein and Banu Senay.
-Their mother Marjorie Houston featured on a piano track.
+Their mother Marjorie Houston featured on the piano.

 Dave Houston always incorporates live music into his theatre shows.
 He has two solo albums and a punk EP plus recordings with The Bongo Brothers, House of Tunes, Pine Gap Cowboys & Talking Drums.